-It’s not uncommon for Calatheas to be labeled or referred to as prayer plants as well, as they both belong to the same arrowroot family (Marantaceae) (and their leaves perform the same daily ritual), but only the Maranta plants are the true prayer plants.
+It’s not uncommon for Calatheas to be labeled or referred to as prayer plants as well.
+Both plants belong to the same arrowroot family (Marantaceae) (and their leaves perform the same daily ritual).
+But only the Maranta plants are the true prayer plants.

 Prayer Plant Care: The Basics

 The prayer plant is a relatively drought-tolerant houseplant.
 It’s best to water it once per week and only when the top six inches of soil are dry – usually about every seven to ten days during winter, and less often in summer.
 Plants should be watered more frequently if growing outdoors or in humid environments.